 The College operates a bookstore for student convenience.
-Book-Bookstore store hours will be posted on the door.
+Bookstore hours will be posted on the door.

 Closing the College

 If an emergency would exist because of mechanical failure that would necessitate the closing of the college, the announcement would be carried over WPAY, WIOI, and WNXT radio and Teleprompter Cable T.V.